BrianDorado/basecamp-mentor-handbook/README.md

 * What they do or not like about Basecamp

 ## Payment

-You will be compensated for your meetings with students.
-Mentors will be paid at their regular hourly rate as long as the time they are working is Monday - Friay, 9-5
+You will need to keep track of your time related to Basecamp.
+This includes scheduling meetings, emailing students and meeting with students.
+It will be your responsibility to track your time and enter it into Stella.
+A good option for keeping track of your time other than paper is [Harvest](https://www.getharvest.com/) which allows you to quickly turn your time on and off an takes out any guess work.
+They also have a generous free plan.

 ## Keeping track of student progress
 Each time you meet with a student, please [fill out this form](https://goo.gl/forms/rhmE50afUBaMdEK72).
 Each part of the form is required and will be saved to a spredsheet.
 The form is broken down into
 * Mentor Name
 * Student Name
-* Cohort
+* Cohort - this can be found by asking the student or viewing the student breakdown given to you from Bryan Smith.
 * Weeks until their cohort starts
 * Did the student progress from the previous meeting (Mark yes for first meeting)
-* Basecamp % Complete
+* Basecamp % Complete - This is a tough one in that you will have to do a little math.
+Within the [LMS](lms.devmountain.com) you can view student progress.
+It is broken down into 4 sections separated by quizzes so estimate where a student is at based off of their progress,
 * Mentor Confidence in student on a 1-10 scale
 * Notes for your meeting